Roy Innis: Politics

-In 1984 Roy Innis led an initiative as described in a CORE publication, The CORELATOR, "A Call for Black Americans to Develop Bold New Political Strategies" and explained in another article, "Why We Must Desegregate the Republican Party."
+In 1984 Roy Innis led an initiative as described in a CORE publication, The CORELATOR, "A Call for Black Americans to Develop Bold New Political Strategies" and explained in another article, "Why We Must Desegregate the Republican Party".
 He was quoted by The New York Times in 1984, "The successful desegregation of the Republican Party can be one of the most important and healthy political developments for the black community and for the country at large".

-By 1983, Innis already had the support of U.S. President Ronald Reagan, particularly regarding Innis' vision for black America.
+By 1983, Innis already had the support of U.S. President Ronald Reagan, particularly regarding Innis's vision for black America.
 When the President was questioned on his perceived failure to connect with America's black leadership, he was quoted, "now what constitutes black leadership?
 I have been meeting with an awful lot of people that have—I think, achieved quite some prominence in their work in that field.
 And, as I say, Roy Innis of CORE, he sees this exactly the same way.
 I'm perfectly willing to say these same things to the people that are in the organizations where a few of the leaders seem to be, very frankly, more interested in some political differences than they are in resolving the problem."

 In 1987, Innis testified at the confirmation hearings for Judge Robert H. Bork, along with several other noteworthy speakers such as economist and social commentator Thomas Sowell.
 Innis made his testimony before then Delaware Senator, Joe Biden.
 Innis told The Washington Times that his aim was to "erase the misconception that all civil rights organizations are against him."

 Roy Innis appearance on Firing Line in 1969 interviewed by William F. Buckley Jr.

 Roy Innis (2nd from left) and then wife Doris Funnye Innis (center) with a delegation from CORE is greeted by Kenyan President Jomo Kenyatta (left).